-- (1) tTransportation goals and policies; - •(2) eExisting and future transportation needs (based on Level of Service); and - (3) tThe 20-year transportation financial plan.
+- Transportation goals and policies;

+- Existing and future transportation needs (based on Level of Service); and

+- The 20-year transportation financial plan.

 The transportation goals and policies are used to give general direction for transportation improvement investments.
-Along with the County's Priority Array, which prioritizes road segments primarily based on physical deficiencies, Level of Service based transportation needs.
-Annual Bridge Report, County Safety Plan, and other factors are used to select potential projects.
+Along with the County's Priority Array, which prioritizes road segments primarily based on physical deficiencies, Level of Service based transportation needs, Annual Bridge Report, County Safety Plan, and other factors are used to select potential projects.
 The Transportation Element's 20-year transportation financial plan is used to produce a financially feasible six-year transportation program.
 Thus, the Transportation Element provides a framework for use in making transportation investment decisions.

-The Comprehensive Plan's Transportation Element reflects the County's long-term transportation vision and plan and travel demand model forecasts isare based on the same 20-year population and employment projections used in other portions of the Comprehensive Plan. #The Transportation Element must include a list of proposed projects - for both motorized and non-motorizedactive transportation - that illustrates how the County intends to meet anticipated future transportation needs.
-The 20-year ose projects are list project list is typically more conceptual in nature than projects in the County's Six-Year TIP, but must include enough detail to allow the County to generate cost estimates, and a reasonable 20-year transportation financial plan.
+The Comprehensive Plan's Transportation Element reflects the County's long-term transportation vision and plan and travel demand model forecasts are based on the same 20-year population and employment projections used in other portions of the Comprehensive Plan.
+The Transportation Element must include a list of proposed projects - for both motorized and active transportation - that illustrates how the County intends to meet anticipated future transportation needs.
+The 20-year project list is typically more conceptual in nature than projects in the County's Six-Year TIP, but must include enough detail to allow the County to generate cost estimates, and a reasonable 20-year transportation financial plan.

 Projects proposed for inclusion in the Comprehensive Plan can come from a variety of sources, including input from members of the public, the Board of County Commissioners, the Public Works Department or other County departments, and adopted County plans such as the Comprehensive Parks and Recreation Plan.
 Projects may be added to the Comprehensive Plan through annual or periodic updates.
-Proposed projects are released for public review and comment and a public hearing before the Planning Commission along with other proposed Comprehensive Plan amendments.
-The Planning Commission forwards a recommendation to the Board of County Commissioners on the proposed amendments including proposed transportation projects.
-The Board of County Commissioners makes the final decision on inclusion.
-Once adopted into Skagit County's Comprehensive Plan, transportation projects that are regionally significant are forwarded to the Skagit Council of Governments for inclusion in the Regional Transportation Plan.
+Proposed projects are released for public review and comment and a public hearing before the Planning Commission along with other proposed